syseleven/grav-docs-metakube/pages/02.documentation/16.pod-security-policy/default.en.md

 By default Pod Security Policies are deactivated in MetaKube clusters, but you can optionally activate them on the cluster detail page in the dashboard.
 Pod Security Policies allow you to specify fine-grained authorization settings for Pod creation and updates.

 !
-If you activate Pod Security Policy a lot of Pod specifications, Operators and Helm charts will not work out of the box anymore.
+If you activate Pod Security Policy, a lot of Pod specifications, Operators and Helm charts will not work out of the box anymore.
 Only activate it if you know what you are doing.

 ## Configuring Pod Security Policy

-You can activate Pod Security Polices on the cluster detail page under "Configure Pod Security Policy".
+You can activate Pod Security Polices on the cluster details page under "Configure Pod Security Policy".

 ![Configure Pod Security Policy](psp.png)